Galileo and Hypatia

 - explore areas of your professional development as an engineer with a focus on topics of diversity.

-Galileo and Hypatia are located in Hoge Hall.
+Galileo and Hypatia are currently located in Hoge Hall.
 Galileo lives on the 6th and 7th floors, and Hypatia lives on the Ground, 1st, and 2nd floors.
 Floors 3-5 are mixed.
+Starting Fall 2024, Galileo and Hypatia will be located in Pritchard Hall.
+More exciting details to come soon!

 The majority of the students living in the communities are first-year students, but we also have a large team of upper class engineering students who live in the hall and serve as mentors and committee members.